Our approach helped the team avoid common remote work pitfalls

 - Spend time together as humans, not just as coworkers.
 Playing games, having remote coffees and making space for friendly debate creates more opportunities for team cohesion and trust, which in turn enhance team communication.

-In Dashlane’s Family Plan each member’s information is private and of course, secured with Dashlane’s zero knowledge architecture.
-We built a Family Plan where each family can have up to six members, with an affordable price for families (less than the cost of two Dashlane Premium subscriptions!).
-If you’ve already paid for an individual Premium Subscription, the price of Family Plan is automatically discounted at checkout.
-If this plan interests you, learn more about Dashlane Family Plan here.
+In Dashlane’s Friends & Family Plan, each member’s information is private and secured with Dashlane’s zero-knowledge architecture.
+Each plan can have up to 10 members, with an affordable price for families (less than the cost of two Dashlane Premium subscriptions!).
+If you’ve already paid for an individual Premium subscription, the price of the Friends & Family Plan is automatically discounted at checkout.
+If this plan interests you, learn more about Dashlane Friends & Family Password Management Plan here.

 👪 Article co-written with Tony Oreglia and André Vidigal